flags/Reactor-3/docs/alife.md

 identification.

 Once a snapshot has been created, the ALife can start remembering events this target performs.
-Take note that these should be be trivial things such as movement, but instead memorable events like engaging in combat.
+Take note that these should not be trivial things such as movement, but instead memorable events like engaging in combat.

 These memories play an important roll in the observing ALife's behavior.

 Part 1.2: Judging
 -----------------
-*But first, a note:* It should be noted that this step is where optimization comes into play.
+**But first, a note**: It should be noted that this step is where optimization comes into play.
 Remember that most functions relating to ALife are performed many times a second- the less we have to do in that second the better.